-- 3.B The MS4 Operators shall maintain a stormwater sewer map that shall be updated, at minimum annually, to include features which are added, removed or changed.
+- The permittees shall develop, implement, and enforce a program to detect and eliminate illicit 3.A discharges, as defined in 10 CSR 20-6.200 and 40 CFR 122.22(b)(2), into the permittee's MS4.
+The program must include a plan to detect and address non-stormwater discharges, including illegal dumping to the MS4 system The Management Plan shall include procedures for implementing the IDDE Program. - The MS4 Operators shall maintain a stormwater sewer map that shall be updated, at minimum 3.B annually, to include features which are added, removed or changed.
 The permittees shall make the map data and its origin available to the Department upon request.
 The storm sewer map must show at a minimum: - i.
-The locations of all MS4 outfalls - ii.
-The names and locations of all receiving waters of the state the receive discharges from the MS4 outfalls - iii.
+The locations of all MS4 outfalls - ii.The names and locations of all receiving waters of the state the receive discharges from the MS4 outfalls - iii.
 The municipal boundaries of each entity in the MS4 area

-The City of Columbia has a completed stormwater system map.
-It is a GIS-based map, and is maintained and updated as needed.
+City: The City of Columbia has a completed stormwater system map.
+It is a GIS-based map and is maintained and updated as needed.
 A PDF of the map is available on the City's website: www.como.gov/wp-content/uploads/2021/05/MS-4-Outfalls-flattened.pdf

-Boone County has a completed storm sewer system map.
+County: Boone County has a completed storm sewer system map.
 GIS is utilized to maintain and update the map as needed.

-MU has a completed storm sewer system map.
+MU: MU has a completed storm sewer system map.
 GIS is utilized to maintain and update the map as necessary.